silvacms/documentation/source/silva/layout/howto.rst

        pass

-This code declare a new content provider *layout* which just extends the one from the Porto layout.
+This code declares a new content provider *layout* which just extends the one from the Porto layout.

 Now we can create an another directory called ``demo_templates`` in our skin extensions, like we did for ``static``.
-It will be used to add our *layout* template: like for templates associated with a view, they are by default stored in a directory which starts with the name of the Python module where they are and where you append ``_templates``.
+This will be used to add your *layout* template: like for templates associated with a view, they are by default stored in a directory which starts with the name of the Python module where they are and where you append ``_templates``.